-The Ministry of Health, Labour and Welfare ('MHLW') is the principal regulatory authority over medical products.
-However, prefectural governments (for example, the Tokyo metropolitan government) are primarily responsible for overseeing pharmaceutical companies, on behalf of the MHLW.
-The Pharmaceuticals and Medical Devices Agency ('PMDA'), a Japanese regulatory agency, also plays an important role.
+The Ministry of Health, Labour and Welfare (MHLW) is the principal regulatory authority over medical products.
+Prefectural governments, however, (for example, the Tokyo metropolitan government) are primarily responsible for overseeing pharmaceutical companies, on behalf of the MHLW.
+The Pharmaceuticals and Medical Devices Agency (PMDA), a Japanese regulatory body, also plays an important role.

-1 Kenji Utsumi and Kensuke Suzuki are partners at Nagashima Ohno & Tsunematsu.
+Kenji Utsumi and Kensuke Suzuki are partners at Nagashima Ohno & Tsunematsu.